bright/new-www/content/blog/43-reasons-why-we-love-working-at-bright-inventions-2021-edition.md

 That is how we end 2021, with a lot of positive reflections. 🙂

 Kudos for the whole Bright Team for sharing these insights.

+> **A place for development**
+>
+> > "(…) they delivered results very fast and were always very flexible.
+This is good for a startup, since we have feature requests that sometimes come on very short notice."
+>
+> > Mateusz B., Senior iOS developer
+>